collaborative-whiteboard-project/app-container/README.md

 # Collaborative Whiteboard

-Repository with docker_compose file used to contenerizing entire Collaborative Whiteboard application.
+Repository with docker-compose file used to contenerizing entire Collaborative Whiteboard application.